 Name Education/Credentials Title

-Dan started with Concorde in 2001 as an MA Instructor.
+Gurule, Dan Dan started with Concorde in 2001 as an MA Instructor.
 He took over as MA Extern Coordinator in 2009.
 In 2014 Dan joined Student Affairs as a Senior Graduate Employment Specialist.
-Dan has been a great asset to the Student Affairs team and was recently promoted to Director of Student Affairs.
-Director of Operations
+Dan has been a great asset to the Student Affairs team and was recently promoted to Director of Student Affairs. ·

 Pinto, Kathryn Re-Entry Advisor